Banner Health

 What is a kidney infection?

-A kidney infection, or pyelonephritis, happens when bacteria enter the urinary tract and travel up to one or both kidneys.
+A kidney infection, or pyelonephritis, happens when bacteria or viruses enter the urinary tract and travel up to one or both kidneys.
 It usually starts with a UTI in the bladder or urethra (the opening where urine comes out).

 Without treatment, a kidney infection can cause lasting damage to the kidneys and individuals can become very ill quickly.
 This is why it’s dangerous when a UTI spreads to the kidneys.